Top 4 Historic Destinations to Discover in Spain

 - Cave of Altamira, (Cantabria), known by its prehistoric parietal cave art.
 The earliest paintings that can be found are dated during the Upper Paleolithic, 36,000 years ago.

 - Naveta des Tudons (Menorca), 1000 BC, megalithic chamber tomb.
 A naveta is an unique edification, only found in Menorca.

 Level up your holidays from the basic beach-and-sun trip!

 If you decide to visit Spain, consider visiting these destinations to add some History to your holidays!
+Above all, enjoy your journey in Spain.
 And don’t forget to check LuggageHero where you can leave your luggage for a hands-free, easier trip!